 The 162 gram weight also means this is pretty much THE perfect gimbal lens for Sony film makers.
 It’s wide, it’s got the XD linear AF motors, it’s got the option to make the aperture ring clickless.
 Any vlogger or travel film maker will find this a useful addition to their kit.

-Check out the current price of the Sony 24mm f/2.8 G on Amazon.
+Check out the current street price of the Sony 24mm f/2.8 G on Amazon.

 Sony FE 40mm f/2.5 G